 Letter prefix designates program or classification of subject matter.
-Examples are: Cosmetology courses have the prefix COS, Electrical Technician courses have the prefix ELC, Respiratory Therapy courses have the prefix RES, and Welding & Fabrication with Pipeline Technology courses have the prefix WFP.
+Examples are: Cosmetology courses have the prefix COS, Electrical Technician courses have the prefix ELC, Respiratory Therapy courses have the prefix RES, medical courses have the prefix MED, and Welding & Fabrication with Pipeline Technology courses have the prefix WFP.
 Additional combinations are added as necessary with program additions or changes in objectives.